scottgriv/PRG-Personal-Repository-Guidelines/templates/template_guide.md

 - Each categorized tier – ![#E5E4E2](https://via.placeholder.com/10/E5E4E2/000000?text=+) **Platinum**, ![#FFD700](https://via.placeholder.com/10/FFD700/000000?text=+) **Gold**, ![#C0C0C0](https://via.placeholder.com/10/C0C0C0/000000?text=+) **Silver**, and ![#CD7F32](https://via.placeholder.com/10/CD7F32/000000?text=+) **Bronze** – has its own customized repository and `README` templates that cater to different levels of project complexity and requirements.
 - Consult the [Category Guidelines](../guidelines/category_guidelines.md) for more information on the different project categories and their respective tiers.

+> [!WARNING]
+> Be sure to change the templates corresponding **PRG Connection File** **Repository Tier** parameter from **Optimized** to the appropriate category your template is for in order to correctly categorize your repository when using a template.
+> All templates are currently set to the uncategorized "**Optimized**" option, so be sure to change this.

+> [!WARNING]
+> Be sure to change or remove the [.gitattributes](.gitattributes) file from this the template repository as well.
+> It's used to classify this template repository as a Markdown file on GitHub only, and is not needed.

 ---------------

 ## Table of Contents